rockset/rock-utils/redshift-unload/README.md

 python ./unload.py -t <table-name> -f s3://<your-s3-bucket>/
 ```

-The above command uploads the contents of your RedShift table into the
+The above command uploads the contents of your Redshift table into the
 specified S3 bucket.
 It also creates a local file named <table-name>.schema.yaml
 that contains the metadata about the Redshift table.